 Samsung TV The Frame series

-For a detailed explanation of Samsung TV model numbers and their meanings, refer to the article Samsung TV Model Number Decoding.
+For a deeper breakdown of how Samsung TV model numbers are structured and what each part represents, see the article “Decoding Samsung TV Model Numbers.”

 The Serif series TV Samsung

-The Serif series of TVs officially launched in 2017, although some sources incorrectly date it to 2016.
-While the concept was unveiled in late 2016, the TVs became available the following year.
-The design drew inspiration from retro TVs of the 1980s, featuring a large frame on legs with a wide, flat top that could be used as a shelf for items like a flower pot.
+The Serif TV series was officially launched in 2017, although some sources mistakenly list 2016.
+The concept was shown at the end of 2016, and the TVs went on sale the following year.
+The design was inspired by retro televisions from the 1980s.
+The TV featured a large frame on legs and a wide, flat top that could be used as a small shelf, for example for a flower pot.

 Samsung The Serif TVs by Year